 Update (15/03/18): 6 confirmed dead

-Florida International University (FIU) is my alma mater, and to hear of the bridge that they boasted about putting up in a few hours, a few days ago, collapsed and injured many and possible killed more.
+Florida International University (FIU) is my alma mater, and to hear of the bridge that they boasted about putting up in a few hours, a few days ago, collapsed and injured many and possibly killed more, has me heartbroken.
 I remember just glancing at that article, and thinking that they must feel so proud of themselves to do something so grand.
-Then to hear today from my mother that the bridge collapsed, is just heart breaking.
+Then to hear today from my mother that the bridge collapsed, is just surreal.
 I have traveled this same road so many times; going to school and leaving.

 I just keep thinking of those poor people who were just going along their day, doing as we all do, and now their lives have changed completely.
 I keep thinking of how no one who was involved in the negligence of this tragedy, lost anyone due to their negligence.
 I hate thinking how the decisions of many, have caused such a devastating act to occur.